Guangxi Medical University: Programmes

 There are nine five-year undergraduate programs offered by the Guangxi Medical University, including clinical medicine, preventive medicine, stomatology, pharmacy, nursing, dentistry, and seven three-year college specialties including nursing, pharmacy, community medical care and cosmetology.

 International education has shown a rapid development since the university begin to accept international students, whether for language study or enrolling in clinical medicine program, which offers the MBBS title for undergraduate students.
 Most international students come from Vietnam, which is a one-hour bus ride from Nanning.
 Vietnamese students primarily attend Chinese-language classes.
 International students who attend the English-language classes come from India, Indonesia, Nepal, and Mauritius.
 Lately there are international students from Somalia, Yemen, Kenya, Nigeria, Namibia, Thailand, and Libya.

 In September 2008, the clinical medicine in English program was altered as a six-year programme.

 Clinical Research

 In the research field of Clinical Medicine, Guangxi Medical University ranks top 1% among institutions globally, according to Thomson Reuters Web of Science Essential Science Indicators.
-Clinical research papers by first or corresponding authors from Guangxi Medical University have been published in New England Journal of Medicine, Nature Biotechnology, and Nature Genetics.
+Clinical research papers by first or corresponding authors from Guangxi Medical University have been published in The New England Journal of Medicine, Nature Biotechnology, and Nature Genetics.